mmarending/Homepage/content/authors/admin/_index.md

 ## Welcome!

-I am a PhD student in Economics at the [Department of Economics](https://www.cbs.dk/en/research/departments-and-centres/department-of-economics) at Copenhagen Business School.
+I am a PhD student in Economics at the [Department of Economics](https://www.cbs.dk/en/research/departments-and-centres/department-of-economics), Copenhagen Business School.
+My research seeks to study and understand the dynamics of micro-level sources of resource misallocations and bargaining failure in the process of economic development.

-My research focuses on